Conifers

 Needles: Bent like hockey sticks

-Cones: 4-6" long, upright at tree top, whiskery bracts
+Cones: Upright at tree top, whiskery bracts

 Bark: Gray-brown, becoming furrowed